 Finally, others stressed that some symptoms of abuse were mistaken for (what are often assumed to be) characteristics of autism — anxiety and withdrawal, for example — rather than stemming from traumatic external factors.
 Notably, this conflation is in line with how symptoms of sexual abuse among autistic children have often been mistaken for baseline characteristics of autism.
 It should come as no surprise that this dynamic might be occurring in cases of domestic abuse as well.

 So what are we to do about all this?

 Others stressed the need for people with autistic friends or family members to regularly check whether there might be a possibility of abuse, even if the relationship seems very happy from the outside.
-In the words of Mary: “Be aware of the signs of manipulation and abuse.
+In the words of Mary, “Be aware of the signs of manipulation and abuse.
 Always listen and speak up and tell the person that what they’re experiencing isn’t normal or healthy.”

-1/ As individuals and as a society, we need to begin learning to listen to autistic people more attentively, and to empathize with autistic suffering.
+1. As individuals and as a society, we need to begin learning to listen to autistic people more attentively, and to empathize with autistic suffering.

 As another interviewee, Sammy, noted, we often forget that autistic people “all have the same feelings as the next person.”

-2/ Those in positions of power need to fund and/or carry out research designed to identify and prevent such abuse; we need hard data to expand our understanding of the worries explored in this article.
-And we need to examine them as social rather than individual medical issues, in order to get to the wider causes of the problem and to avoid victim blaming.
+2. Those in positions of power need to fund and carry out research designed to identify and prevent such abuse.

+We need hard data to expand our understanding of the concerns explored in this article.
+And we need to examine them as social rather than individual medical issues if we’re going to get to the wider causes of the problem and avoid victim-blaming.

-All the names of abuse survivors have been changed
+*All the names of abuse survivors have been changed.